ArvinNotDev/to-do_list-backend-using-django/README.md

 ## Features

-- RESTful APIs for various resources (e.g., users, products, posts, etc.)
+- RESTful APIs for various resources
 - Token-based authentication using Simple JWT
 - User registration and login functionality
 - CRUD operations for resources